rasdani/reasoning-gym/GALLERY.md

 The output should be the count of each machine and part type after the rules have been exhaustively applied in the following order: A B C X Y Z.
 For example 1 0 1 5 4 3 means that you have 1 machine A, 0 machine B, 1 machine C, 5 part X, 4 part Y, and 3 part Z.

-Example:
-- Input: You have 2 machines A, 0 machines B, and 1 machine C.
-- Output: 0 0 1 2 0 2
-- Explanation
-    0. Initial state: 2 0 1 0 0 0
-    1. We can apply rule 1 and trade 1 machine A for 2 part X and 1 part Y: 1 0 1 2 1 0
-    2. Starting over, we can apply rule 1 again: 0 0 1 4 2 0
-    3. In the next iteration, we can apply rule 5 and trade 1 part X and 1 part Y for 1 part Z: 0 0 1 3 1 1
-    4. In the next iteration, we can apply rule 5 again: 0 0 1 2 0 2
-    5. We can't apply any more rules, so the final answer is 0 0 1 2 0 2

 Now, you have 5 machine A, 0 machine B, and 0 machine C. Provide the count of each machine and part type after applying the above rules.

 Answer: 0 0 0 5 0 5